ahmed8badr/CircularSlider-reactNative/README.md

 ## Description

-Simple application containing 4 tabs with different screens, main screen contains loan amount slider with warning when max limit reached.
+Simple application containing 4 tabs with different screens, main screen contains loan amount circular slider with warning when max limit reached.

 ## Languages and technologies used